Kerzak1408/HearthstoneAI/README.md

     * runnable in command-line with arguments: ai_1_name, deck_1_id, ai_2_name, deck_2_id, num_games
   3. All AIs are now in \HearthstoneAI\AI\bots\
   4. All decks are now in \HearthstoneAI\AI\decks\ and their names begins with class name followed by "_"

+* 10. 04.
+2016
+ 1. Malygos freeze mage
+  * Tries to survive until combo is playable (freeze + def. secrets)
+  * Combo:
+   a.
+TURN   N: Emperor Thaurissan
+   b.
+TURN N+1: Malygos + 2x Frost Bolt + 2x Ice Lance
+2. Mulligan phase
+ * From now, AIs implements get_mulligans(self, choice_cards), that shoud return unwanted cards.
+This is called before 1st turn of a     game.
+3. Spell targets in Replays
+ * Replays show also the target of Spell, if there exists one.
+4. Results summary
+ * You can add "T" as a 6th argument, if you want to clear results_summary.csv file before the next simulation
+ * Column "Winner" added to results_summary.csv file